DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 <p>To Lord Argynvost, Protector of the Balinok Mountains and Founder of the Order of the Silver Dragon,</p>
 <p>You have stood as a bulwark against the darkness—a shining example of righteousness and courage.
 Yet I write to you today with a heavy heart and a burdened soul, fearful that Markovia's counsel will lead your Order down a path that ends in darkness and devastation.</p>
 <p>I confess that Lord Von Zarovich is imperfect, as all men inevitably are.
 Yet his leadership has brought stability and order to a land wrought with chaos, and restored songs of prayer to halls once consigned to madness.</p>
 <p>It is therefore with great humility and respect that I implore you and your knights to lay down their arms and make peace.
-Further bloodshed will tear this land asunder, bringing suffering to the innocet and guilty alike.
+Further bloodshed will tear this land asunder, bringing suffering to the innocent and guilty alike.
 But with the aid of your wisdom and grace, I do not doubt that we may together forge a brighter dawn.</p>
 <p>Faithfully yours,</p>
 <p>Andral</p>
 </div>

-#### Argyvost’s Bedroom
+#### Argynvost’s Bedroom
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q42.</em></span>

 This area is largely as described in <span class="citation">Q42.
 Argynvost’s Bedroom (p.
 140)</span>.
 However, add the following text to the end of this area’s description: